asiacanady/s18-a09/README.md

 Please submit sql scripts `q1.sql, q2.py,TODO` and the images specified below.

+1. What is the state with the lowest fraction of high school graduates?
+Put your answer in `ANSWERS.txt`.

+Hint: You can look up the state codes [here](https://www.census.gov/geo/reference/ansi_statetables.html).

-1. How many hours on average are spent playing video games (code 120307) by men and women (1 and 2), in three age decade groups (20-29, 30-39, 40-49)?
+2. How many hours on average are spent playing video games (code 120307) by men and women (1 and 2), in three age decade groups (20-29, 30-39, 40-49)?

-    Hint: you can `GROUP BY` multiple columns.
+    Hint: you can `GROUP BY` multiple columns by separating them with commas.
     Hint: to group by age decade, use the fact that the default integer division in SQL is floor division.
 (4 points)

-2. Use python to run your script from (1) and plot the results with two lines, one for men and one for women, with age decade on the x axis and average hours gaming on the y axis.
+3. Use python to run your script from (2) and plot the results with two lines, one for men and one for women, with age decade on the x axis and average hours gaming on the y axis.
 Label the axes appropriately and use a legend to identify the two lines.
 Save the plot in `gaming.png`.
 (4 points)

 Hint: Use `set_index()` and `unstack()` similar to the last assignment.

+4. What proportion of respondents who are eligible to work did work last week?
+(4 points)

+Hint: Use the `worked_last_week` column in the `respondents` table and see `TUFWK` in the dictionary.
+When `worked_last_week` > 2, the respondent is retired/disabled/unable to work.

+5. Group your answer to (4) by whether or not the respondent has a spouse or partner in their household.
+(4 points)

+Hint: `spouse_or_partner_present`, see `TRSPPRES` in the codebook.

+6. How many hours are spent on average are on housework, by sex and educational attainment?
+(4 points)

+Hint: Housework actitivity codes start with `02`.